 The seemingly simple prospect of getting moving your deckchairs to the right places to score points is confusingly complex in practice.
 This is a medium weight puzzler, which comes alive through the player interactions with the ice block.

 Game replayability is maximised through the inclusion of multiple play boards with different starting and scoring places.
 We have balanced these boards using AI simulations to find both balanced and unbalanced board states.
 The unbalanced board states allow players to play with a natural handicap, a feature designed with families in mind, and parents playing against children.
 Each board is numbered and has an indicator to show any player handicaps on that board.
-Additionally you can read our assessment of each board here.

 Further board states will be released print and play and in future expansions so you can keep the game fresh for years to come.